prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 - Test files should sit close to the code they test. *Test files that test code in disparate files should be broken up into multiple test files itself.*

 SQL:
 - Avoid using the [massive scripts directory](https://massivejs.org/docs/functions-and-scripts).
-Prefer instead to define a query as close to it's consumers as possible. *Defining queries in the scripts directory opens up the possibility of unintended coupling by non cohesive modules.
+Prefer instead to define a query as close to its consumers as possible. *Defining queries in the scripts directory opens up the possibility of unintended coupling by non cohesive modules.
 There are solutions to syntax highlighting that don't require a .sql file.*

 Routing:
 - Handlers should be wired up to routes in files within a directory called `routes` that is at the bounded context root. **